-As old-school as the pastime may be, the park is attracting guests in record numbers, and officials are employing new technology to keep the operation running smoothly—including the addition of online advance tickets, unveiled this week.
+As old-school as sledding may be, the park is attracting guests in record numbers, and officials are employing new technology to keep the operation running smoothly—including the provision of online advance tickets.

 "There's nothing like a ride on a sled," says Sarfino, who's enthusiastic about the integration of the park with other winter venues, including ski resorts as well as shops, galleries, restaurants, and breweries.